CRAFT'S BEST OF ECUADOR AND GALAPAGOS

 Enjoy breakfast at the Quito Polo Club before transferring out to the Quito Airport for your flight to Baltra Airport on the the Galapagos island of Santa Cruz.

 You'll immediately discover the uniqueness of the Galapagos Islands with Galapagos Safari Camp.
 See the exceptional flora and fauna on adventurous excursions in Santa Cruz Island.
 Explore Seymour and Bartolome Islands aboard the Narel, a boat with a dining lounge and outdoor sitting areas.
 Spend your nights in well-appointed tented accommodation and enjoy the authenticity of Galapagos Safari Camp.
 You will have a handpicked naturalist guide leading your trip and our staff attending to your needs.
-Their African-styled tented camp is a creative alternative to exploring the archipelago and soak nature in all comfort.
-Nestled in the wild highlands of Santa Cruz Island with stunning views of the Pacific Ocean and the National Park, their stylish camp offers a panoramic lodge, nine charming tents, a family suite and an infinity pool under a canapé of endemic trees.
+Their African-styled tented camp is a creative alternative to exploring the archipelago.
+Nestled in the wild highlands of Santa Cruz Island with stunning views of the Pacific Ocean and the National Park, this stylish camp offers a panoramic lodge, nine charming tents, a family suite and an infinity pool under a canapé of endemic trees.

 Overnight at Galapagos Safari Camp (B, L, D)